GTPB/ARANGS16/docs/2016-05-11/containerize/Worksheet.md

   _I did download_samtools.sh and download_bwa.sh on the host, which means the downloads end up in /arangs/src on the guest.
 Then `bunzip2 *.bz2` and `tar xvf ...` on each of the tar files._
-- you should now be able to run `make` inside the container, and copy the resulting binary to somewhere in the path of the container.
+- you should now be able to run `make` inside the container, and copy the resulting binary to somewhere in the path of the container, such as `/usr/local/bin`.
 - modify the pipeline.sh so that it invokes `docker run ...` rather than bwa/samtools directly.